cardstack/cardstack-documentation/guides/data/index.md

 The update method is responsible for getting any new upstream content into the search index.
 Update takes these optional arguments:

-- `forceRefresh`: when true, we will force elasticsearch to index the new content immediately.
+- `forceRefresh`: when true, we will force Elasticsearch to index the new content immediately.
 This is expensive if you do it too often.
 When false, we will wait for the next scheduled refresh to happen (the default Elasticsearch refresh_interval